-With Black Panther, Ruth E. Carter broke the mold for superhero costumes, and made history doing so: She became the first Black costume designer to win the Oscar for Best Costume Design.
-Though her influence has been felt throughout Marvel's cinematic universe since that film, she's now returned for Black Panther: Wakanda Forever.
+With Black Panther, Ruth E. Carter broke the mold of what superhero costumes could be, and she made history doing so: She became the first Black costume designer to win the Oscar for Best Costume Design.
+Though her influence has been felt throughout Marvel's cinematic universe since that film, she officially returned for Black Panther: Wakanda Forever.
 "It was exciting to think that we could actually come back to together with new ideas for Wakanda," says Carter.
 "And also, a little scary!"

 "Because the first one was such a big hit, you always think there's the sophomore jinx," she admits to A.frame.
 "The whole idea of recreating something that now lives within the zeitgeist of the whole wide world, can we do this again?
 It was challenging to even think about."

 On the first film, Carter paired her expertise in cultural anthropology with an Afrofuturistic vision, blending traditional details of the African diaspora with cutting edge technology to create garments unlike anything seen on-screen before, along with a superhero suit fit for a king.
 Four words guided her approach to the 2018 film: Beautiful, positive, forward, and colorful.
 For the sequel, Carter says, "I didn't even have time to inspire in the same ways that I did on the first one."

 "We had more to do, four times as much!
 We introduced nine different superheroes," she says, attempting to lists them on her fingers: "Namor, Namora, Attuma, Riri, Lord M'Baku, the Midnight Angels.
 The whole [Wakandan] Navy was new — and everybody was going underwater.
 The Talokanils" — new characters introduced into the franchise as ancient inhabitants of an underwater kingdom — "were such a challenge, because I had so much to learn about the Mayan culture.
 I had so much to learn about costumes in water.
 And we were facing one deadline after the next."